 There are a number of treatment facilities for sewage sludge and wastes such as landfill leachate which operate at Water Recycling Centres in Norfolk.
 These facilities receive significant quantities of such waste from Norfolk and the neighbouring counties.
 Not all of these sites or all of the operations are included within the waste survey conducted by Norfolk County Council.
-In 2016 approximately 575,000 tonnes of waste was received at these facilities not subject to the waste survey, with 3⁄4 of this waste being received from neighbouring counties.
+In 2017 approximately 735,000 tonnes of waste were received at these facilities not subject to the waste survey, with two-thirds of this waste being received from neighbouring counties.
 This information is contained within the WDI.
 This represents a significant amount of existing capacity for wastewater treatment within Norfolk.